loresjoberg/neptr/README.md

 and 'boolean' is essentially the same.

 So in PHP terms, this rule is "wrap all scalars."
 Arrays, closures and resources get off on a technicality, but I'm experimenting with using ArrayObjects instead of arrays.
+I'm also letting scalars be bare when passed as paramenters -- because you have to get the scalars into the wrappers somehow -- but scalars can't be assigned to variables unless those variables are properties of the wrapping class.
+However, scalars can be assigned as keys and values of arrays and ArrayObjects.

 4. First Class Collections

 In the original: "Any class that contains a collection should contain no other member variables."
-I'm not familiar enough with Java to know *precisely* what that means, but in PHP terms I'm taking it to mean that an object that has an array (of any sort) as one of its properties can't have any other properties.
+I'm not familiar enough with Java to know *precisely* what that means, but in PHP terms I'm taking it to mean that an object that has an array or ArrayObject (of any sort) as one of its properties can't have any other properties.

 5. No more than one arrow per line, not counting `$this->`

 This is originally "one dot per line," but PHP uses arrows, and accessing a property requires an arrow, so this rule amounts to the same thing.
-I don't think this was intended to refer to multiple dots/arrows across different statements, e.g.
-`$this->translator->translate($this->talker->talk())`.

 6. Don’t Abbreviate